ParulGuptaCSE/UWMad-CS766/Assignments/HW3/src/README.md

 * _Canny_ edge detection threshold: `0.18`

 ### Challenge 1a - `detect edges`:
-- _Sobel_ edge detection algorithm is used.
+- _Canny_ edge detection algorithm is used.
-- Value of thresholds used to detect edges in `hough_1.png`, `hough_2.png`, and `hough_3.png` are `0.1055`, `0.06`, and `0.06` respectively.
+- Value of thresholds used to detect edges in `hough_1.png`, `hough_2.png`, and `hough_3.png` are `0.1`, `0.1`, and `0.135` respectively.

 ### Challenge 1b - `generateHoughAccumulator()`:
 **Finetuning Hough Accumulator resolution:**
 To perform Hough Transform in theta-rho space, the number of bins used in each axis are as follows:

-&theta;: 180
+&theta;: 240
-&rho;: 1600
+&rho;: 900

-The reason for this is each bin in theta space can correspond to 1 degree and each bin in rho space corresponds to 1 pixel unit of distance.
+The reason for this is each bin in theta space can correspond to 0.75 degrees and each bin in rho space corresponds to approximately 1 pixel unit of distance.
 Therefore, theta space captures all possible orientations from 1 degree to 180 degrees.
 Similarly, the maximum possible distance of a line is the length of the maximum diagonal given for all the images which is approximately 800 pixels.
-Therefore all possible distances from -800 pixels to +800 pixels will be captured at a level of 1 pixel distance per bin.
+Therefore by leaving some margin for error, all possible distances from -800 pixels to +800 pixels will be captured at a level of approximately 1 pixel distance per bin.

 **Voting Scheme:**
 For voting, each bin in the accumulator array is used instead of a patch of few nearby bins.
 This is because the resolution chosen is just right and neither too low to deteriorate the accuracy nor too high so that it is inefficient.